 Card skimming is a way of copying some data from the magnetic stripe of an automatic teller machine card commonly known as the ATM or s credit card.
 The fraudsters skim your cards details by putting an inconspicuous attachment on an automated teller machine or the EFTPOS machine.
 Others might even install a camera so that they can capture your pin and use it later.

 Once they have succeeded in skimming your credit card, the fraudsters will then create several copies and withdraw money from your account whenever they want.

 Text message frauds

 These frauds will always annoy you once you get them.
-They always come many text messages in a day or on daily basis.
-You will be receiving them for different reasons which the fraudster will need you to address different issues.
+They always come many text messages in a day or daily.
+You will be receiving them for different reasons which the fraudster will need you to address various issues.
 You may receive the messages claim you have won a free vacation for two or three, or you have won a free ticket to your local theater.

 The messages look real in such a way that you will believe it is real if you are not keen enough.
 However, the doubt comes when you know you have not been involved in any activity to make you win the ticket.